codio-content/Javascript_Maze-Decomposition_and_abstractions_-arrays/.guides/content/Game-example-a14e.md

 ```javascript
 y = player.y
 ```
-This is declaring a variable `y` and then assigning the current Y coordinate of the player. `player` is an object that has and `x` and a `y` property.
+This is declaring a variable `y` and then assigning the current Y coordinate of the player. `player` is an object that has an `x` and a `y` property.

 ```javascript
 msg += tiles[x][y].type